 A few days later, I brought Denni out.
 While grooming the mare's neck and shoulder, one of my staff wandered over.
 She mentioned some photographs she'd taken of Denni and wanted to send on to the Dennigan’s.
 I turned toward her and quietly shared that Kim had already passed away.
 With a hug, I thanked her and turned back toward the horse tied in front of me.

-Only the Lord knows whether she was responding to my sorrow, or somehow understood her beloved friend had died.
+Only the Lord knows whether she was responding to my sorrow or somehow understood that her beloved friend had died.
 Either way, the only mother she'd ever known was gone.
 Now she was a horse . . . without her girl.

 A week later I saw something remarkable, something redeeming, something astounding.
-Marina, a sixteen-year-old girl, had walked to the very bottom of the corral.
-She'd done this for only one reason—to spend time with Denni.
-On a horse ranch designed to serve kids, this might not seem too surprising.
-Yet, what I saw inspired me to climb over the fence.
+A sixteen-year-old girl had walked to the very bottom of the corral.
+She had done this for only one reason—to spend time with Denni.
+On a horse ranch designed to serve kids, this might not seem too surprising, yet what I saw inspired me to climb over the fence and watch.

 God is in control, especially when things seem out of control.
 He is the only One who can bring beauty and purpose out of our pain.

-Only a year ago, Marina's young father died of cancer.
+Only a year prior, this girls father died of cancer.
 The only dad she'd ever known was gone.
 Now she was a girl without a father.
 I witnessed a grieving girl without a dad choosing to love and comfort a grieving horse without a mom.
 Watching them together, I couldn't help but wonder if this was part of God's answer to both of their hurting hearts.
 By living through paralleled circumstances, each fully understood the other.

-Later Marina shared a few of her thoughts with me.
+Later, the young woman shared a few of her thoughts with me.
 She said, "Good things can happen from bad situations.
 God and Jesus are the Ones that help us get through these hard times.
 We cannot walk through life without God because without Him, we have no hope.
 I believe that God put Denni in my life for a reason.
-Maybe that reason will be to help me grow closer to the Lord, and to have someone who knows how I feel.
+Maybe that reason will be to help me grow closer to the Lord and to have someone who knows how I feel.
 I'm not really sure of the reason yet . . . but I'm excited to find out."
 My thoughts rushed forward toward the simple truth that perhaps now they'll enter into that life changing relationship of simply becoming . . .
-"A girl and a Horse."
+"A girl and a horse."

-Today Denni continues to move through the loss of her beloved mom and in so doing, is helping to lead others through their own heartache.
-This thoughtful mare has become a valued part of our family and we are so deeply grateful to the Dennigan's for choosing Crystal Peaks to become her new home.
+Today, Denni continues to help lead others through their own heartache.
+This thoughtful mare has become a valued part of our family and we are so deeply grateful to the Dennigan’s for choosing Crystal Peaks to become her new home.